gfrey/smutje/README.md

 NOTE: This is work in progress!
 It's neither clean nor fully working.

 A simple provisioning tool.
-Using bash scripts and a simple caching layer to only execute what was not yet executed.
+Using bash scripts and a simple caching layer to only execute what was not yet executed or has changed.

 The idea is to use a markdown dialect to describe the entity to provision.
 This way documentation and code are one and (hopefully) easy to read.
 It's assumed